 Counselling is all about you, and your thoughts and feelings.
 However, I completely understand that you’d want to know more about me before you consider getting in touch.

 I live in St Albans with my partner and our boisterous son, who’s always a bundle of energy.
-Prior to working in mental health I spent many fruitless, yet occasionally fun, years working in marketing and communications.
+Prior to working in mental health I spent many fruitless, yet occasionally fun, years working in marketing and communications in Hertfordshire and London.

-If I have any spare time, I’m easily pleased and enjoy baths, bed and good books.
-I’m also very fond of tiramisu.
-Should I manage to leave St Albans then it would be for 80s music and a sunny holiday.
+If I have any spare time, I’m easily pleased and enjoy eating tiramisu and looking at clothes I can’t afford on Instagram.
+Should I manage to leave St Albans then it would ideally be for some 80s music and a sunny holiday in Italy.

 I really love what I do.
 Occasionally people ask whether I find it depressing or lonely working as a counsellor.
 And I can honestly say no, never.
 Quite the opposite.
 Seeing a client go from confused, low in self-esteem and struggling with confidence to feeling content, focused and ready for the future, really is one of the most fulfilling experiences.